Auto-Anchor/Auto-Anchor/README.md

 ## Starting the application

-To start the application execute the `execute.sh` shell script:
+To start the application execute the `execute.sh` shell script once you are done setting up the OpenAI and Gemini API keys:

 ```bash
 chmod +x execute.sh